Lotus-Gaming-DE/wcr-api/README.md

 The `pip-audit` hook (version `2.9.0`) scans `requirements.txt` and outputs a column formatted report.
 It installs `pip-audit[cyclonedx]` and `cyclonedx-bom` so CI can generate a CycloneDX software bill of materials.
-CI installs the Railway CLI from `@railway/cli`, logs in using `railway login --apiKey $RAILWAY_TOKEN`, runs the same hooks, and then streams Railway logs with
+CI installs the Railway CLI from `@railway/cli`, which automatically authenticates via the `RAILWAY_TOKEN` environment variable, runs the same hooks, and then streams Railway logs with
 `railway logs --follow > logs/latest_railway.log` which is uploaded as a build artifact.